 Students receive their first ID card at a cost of \$10.
 This ID card is intended to be used throughout the student's enrollment at the University.
 It is not replaced unless changes in data are required, the card is defective or damaged through normal wear and tear, or the card is lost or stolen.
 In some cases, an additional \$10 replacement fee may apply.
-Lost or stolen cards should be reported to the ID Center at (512) 471-4334; found cards should be returned to the ID Center on the first floor of the Flawn Academic Center.
+Students should report lost or stolen ID cards at https://utdirect.utexas.edu/idcenter/lostid/lostid.WBX: found cards should be returned to the ID Center on the first floor of the Flawn Academic Center.